YextSolutions/sharepoint-all-pages/README.md

-# sharepoint-item-connector
+# Sharepoint Pages from a Site Connector
-Git repo for Sharepoint Item Connector
+Git repo for Sharepoint Pages from a Site Connector